 The climate contracts vary from city to city, and are based on each city’s specific conditions.
 Umeå, for example, has opted to include consumption-based emissions as well, which are not usually included in the reporting.

-Many projects are already under way.
-An example of this is “Sharing cities”, where Gothenburg, Malmö, Stockholm and Umeå have collaborated on various types of sharing economy services – for example, sharing bicycles, toys and leisure equipment.
+Many projects has already been carried out.
+For example "Sharing cities”, where Gothenburg, Malmö, Stockholm and Umeå have collaborated on various types of sharing economy services – for example, sharing bicycles, toys and leisure equipment.
 However, the majority of the work on the climate contracts is still being drawn up, and will also be developed and revised over time.

 Objective: The participating cities will be climate neutral by 2030.